ezgigm/sentiment_analysis_and_product_recommendation/README.md

 - recommend customers related products to increase satisfaction with decreasing search time for suitable product

-  I build recommendation system in this project for this solution.
+I built recommendation system in this project for this solution.

 **What Will These Solutions Bring to The Company?**

 - easy product comparison
-- defining like/dislikes easily
+- defining dislikes easily
 - saving time
 - more money with selling more products
 - happier customers = more customers = more money